-- To freeze, place the cooled cookies in a freezer bag and pop in the freezer.
+- To freeze, place the cooled cookies in a freezer bag and pop them in the freezer.

-The most common mistake when it comes to oatmeal cookies comes when the dough is first mixed up it seems like it needs more flour.
-However, the oatmeal will continue to absorb the moisture in the dough as it sits so if you add more flour your cookies may end up dry and tough.
-If you are concerned that the dough is to wet, let it sit for 5 to 10 minutes then give it a stir and see if it is still too wet.
+The most common mistake when it comes to oatmeal cookies comes when the dough is first mixed up.
+It seems like it needs more flour.
+However, the oatmeal will continue to absorb the moisture in the dough as it sits, so if you add more flour, your cookies may end up dry and tough.
+If you are concerned that the dough is too wet, let it sit for 5 to 10 minutes, then give it a stir and see if it is still too wet.
 Then add a little more flour if needed.

 I don't recommend it.
 Butter not only changes the flavor, it makes these oatmeal cookies spread out very thin.
 The purpose of the shortening in these cookies is to produce a soft and tender oatmeal cookie that doesn't flatten out.
 Butter takes away all these qualities.